February 12, 2015 – Thursday – Liwa Oasis to Al-Ain

 We go for lunch to nearby Foodworld Restaurant, which was a very nice meal.
 They handle our group of twenty and our drivers very promptly.
 Our final stop for the day is the Al-Ain Zoo.
 I’m not a big fan of zoos at the best of times, although this one has large enclosures for the animals.
 It appears they have a mix of indigenous species to the Arabian Peninsula, and also have some exotic (mainly big African) animals.

 Our hotel in Al Ain is the Al Ain Rotana.
 This is a five star hotel…very posh.
 This is obviously the place to stay in Al Ain, since I see a couple of cars with government plates on them (a crest and three digit number).
 Despite this, our tour leader Michele has some trouble to contend with before we are all settled in our rooms, however I won’t publish the details online.
-I find my new room to be quite luxurious…too bad we are only staying one night!
+My room is quite luxurious…too bad we are only staying one night!